lritter79/TSLogger/README.md

 ## Contributing

-If you find any issues with ts-node-logger or want to contribute improvements or new features, please feel free to open an issue or submit a pull request on the GitHub repository.
+If you find any issues with ts-logger-node or want to contribute improvements or new features, please feel free to open an issue or submit a pull request on the GitHub repository.

 ## License